 You will probably enjoy the experience more if you have a friend or loved one with you to keep you moving forward when the going gets tough.
 Between you, you will be able to find your Way, although it is possible to arrange guided Caminos if you prefer.

 I have always felt safe when travelling in Portugal and Spain.
 I walked some stages of the Portuguese Caminos on my own and had no concerns about being a woman walking alone or about being robbed.

 There was only one short stretch on the way into Vigo that looked dodgy enough for me to put my camera away.
-Even then, I don’t think anyone wants to run the risk of intentionally harming a pilgrim – who knows what punishments might await them!
+Even so, I don’t think anyone wants to run the risk of intentionally harming a pilgrim – who knows what punishments might await them!

-If you need help when you’re walking, don’t be afraid to ask – people are usually more than happy to oblige.
+Should you need help when you’re walking, don’t be afraid to ask – people are usually more than happy to oblige.